 A lightweight cotton/linen mix blazer is a great wardrobe addition.
 It’s here that fabric choice becomes extremely important.
 Lightweight cotton, linen and blends of each all make for sound summertime tailoring, being breathable and easy to wear.

-To maximize ventilation without skimping on style, look for a cut that’s slim enough to flatter your form, but not so restrictive as to compromise airflow.
+To maximize ventilation without skimping on style, look for a cut that’s slim enough to flatter your form but not so restrictive as to compromise the airflow.
 We designed our Club 826 Havana Blazer in French Grey to do just this.
 It’s the hero piece in our Voyage Capsule.
 We have also lined it with lightweight cotton to ensure a lighter, cooler feel.

 Denim shorts might be an acceptable choice for a night out in Tenerife, but this stretch of the Mediterranean coast requires something a little more sophisticated.

 Well-cut shorts (ending just above the knee, slightly tapered through the thigh) will save you from looking sloppy when you need to bare your legs.
-A similarly cut pair of chinos (either cropped or rolled at the ankle to show off your sock less look) is also a good stand-in.
+A similarly cut pair of chinos (either cropped or rolled at the ankle to show off your sockless look) is also a smart choice to master Riviera chic.

 Fabrics like cotton and linen are our preferred choice.
-You should keep colour choice conservative (think white, grey or navy) to maximize the mixing-and-matching potential.
+To maximise the mixing-and-matching potential, you should keep colour choice conservative (think white, grey or navy).
 However, if that’s not a concern, opt for a pastel shade.

-Check out the Club 826 Casablanca Chinos and Rio Oyster White linen shorts to expertly master your Riviera cool.
+Check out the Club 826 Casablanca Chinos and Rio Oyster White linen shorts to master your Riviera cool expertly.

 Although the only way to do the beach is barefoot for optimal Riviera insouciance, there will be times when you’ll need to cover up on the shore (especially if you’re hitting the pebbles in Nice!)